rrainey/agc-mechanical-cad/README.md

 ## Is This a Complete AGC Model?

 No. I am releasing what I have transcribed so far.
-That amounts to roughly a half-dozen models.
+That amounts to roughly twenty models.
 Each is currently 90-100% completely encoded from the original engineering documents.

 I'm working to maintain engineering precision wherever I can.
 Errors undoubtedly exist, and I'm my own Quality Assurance department currently.
 In other words, use at your own risk.